maccam912/cleaner-upper-rs/README.md

 # Cleaner-Upper-RS

-Cleaner-Upper-RS is a fast, cross-platform file system cleaner for removing recreatable folders.
-This Rust-based program scans a specified directory for patterns of folders that can be safely removed to save space, such as virtual environments, build artifacts, and dependency caches.
+Cleaner-Upper-RS is a fast, cross-platform file system cleaner for removing recreatable folders and cache directories across different operating systems.
+This Rust-based program automatically detects and cleans common cache locations, helping to free up disk space efficiently.

 ## Features

-- Fast and efficient directory scanning using parallel processing
+- Automatic detection and cleaning of common cache directories across Windows, macOS, and Linux
-- Predefined cleanup patterns
+- Fast and efficient directory cleaning using parallel processing
 - Cross-platform compatibility
-- Safe cleanup with indicator file checks
+- Safe cleanup with error handling and reporting
 - Automated releases using release-plz
 - Comprehensive documentation